ngchain/ngcore/docs/contract.md

 So the chain has no in-place upgrade, by design.
 Two honest models cover every need:

-**Publish a new version (the default).** Contracts are libraries: you do not edit the v1 others depend on, you deploy v2 at a new address and dependents migrate by re-declaring `service/<v2 address>` and re-activating.
+**Publish a new version (the default).** Once referenced a contract is
+immutable: you do not edit the v1 others depend on, you deploy v2 at a new address and dependents migrate by re-declaring the v2 address and re-activating.
 Old versions never disappear; migration is a social, opt-in act — exactly how classical DeFi legos are built on immutable contracts.
 Fragmentation is the price of not betraying anyone's audit.